rodriguezjorgex/code-dot-org/frontend/packages/component-library/CONTRIBUTING.md

 2. Follow the component structure (see any component for example, for best result - see at least couple components) and [Best Practices](./README.md/#best-practices).
 3. Add a Storybook story under `stories/`.
-4. Write unit tests using Jest + RTL.
+4. Write unit tests using Jest + RTL + @testing-library/user-event.
 5. Ensure accessibility using `axe` and screen readers.
 6. Submit a PR following the [Contribution Roadmap](#-contribution-roadmap).